-After we have understood how we can construct and train a neural network in complete analogy to a fit, let us discuss what kind of network we actually need for simple physics applications.
-We start from the observation that in a scientific application we are not only interested in single network output or a set of network parameters $\theta$, but need to include the corresponding uncertainty.
-Going back to fits, any decent fit approach provides error bands for each of the fit parameters, ideally correlated.
-With this uncertainty aspect in mind, a nice and systematic approach are so-called Bayesian neural networks.
-This kind of network is a naming disaster in that there is nothing exclusively Bayesian about them~\cite{bnn_early3}, while in particle physics Bayesian has a clear negative connotation.
-The difference between a deterministic and a Bayesian network is that the latter allow for distributions of network parameters, which then define distributions of the network output and provide central values $f(x)$ as well as uncertainties $\Delta f(x)$ by sampling over $\theta$-space.
-The corresponding loss function follows a clear statistics logic in terms of a distribution of network parameters.
+Another way to include uncertainties on the network parameters $\theta$ systematically are so-called Bayesian neural networks .
+They are a naming disaster in that there is nothing exclusively Bayesian about them~\cite{bnn_early3}, while in particle physics Bayesian has a clear negative connotation.
+The difference between a deterministic and a Bayesian network is that the latter allow for distributions of network parameters, which then define distributions of the network output and provide central values $f(x)$ as well as uncertainties on $f(x)$ by sampling over $\theta$-space.